EtienneCClarke/ubc-swarm-launchpad-programs/README.md

 RUSTUP_TOOLCHAIN="nightly-2024-11-19" anchor build
 ```

-### Deploy to mainnet-beta
+### Deploy & Upgrade to mainnet-beta

-To deploy the program, add the path to your wallet in your `anchor.toml`.
+First add the path to your wallet in your `anchor.toml`.

 It should look like this: